spectrum-health-systems/Tingen-Development/README.md

 There are three types of branches in this repository:

 * [main](https://github.com/spectrum-health-systems/Tingen_development/tree/main)
-  This is about as "stable" as Tingen_development is going to get, and even then it is considered a development version, so it may contain broken/incomplete functionality!
+  This is about as "stable" as Tingen_development is going to get, and even then it is considered a development version, so ***don't use it in production environments***!

-  The development branch is merged into main occasionally, so commits to this branch are not a good indication of development progress.
+  The development branch is merged into main occasionally, generally for documentation updates, so commits to this branch are not a good indication of development progress.

 * [development](https://github.com/spectrum-health-systems/Tingen_development/tree/development)
   The majority of Tingen development is done in this branch, so if you want the latest-and-greatest, this is where to go.

-* Tingen_development archive snapshots.
+* Tingen_development archive snapshots (e.g., `24.9.0-development+final`)
   When development starts on a new monthly version, the previous version is archived to a separate branch.